studentinsights/studentinsights/README.md

   </a>
 </div>

-## We work with educators to make student-centered data systems
+## We work within communities to make student-centered data systems
 It’s people closest to the work, **within school communities** - teachers, young people, families - who will be able to build the next generation of school data systems that they need.

 We need more than just systems for counting numbers - we need ways to more deeply connect and tell our stories to tackle **what matters for our students**.